hoangduytran/blender-manual/manual/modeling/geometry_nodes/hair/write/set_hair_curve_profile.rst

    Replace the original radius.

 Radius
-   Base radius to be set if 'Replace Radius' is enabled.
+   Base radius to be set if *Replace Radius* is enabled.

 Shape
    Shape of the radius along the curve.